 Tavily vs Serper — AI Search API vs SERP API (2026)

-Tavily and Serper solve different problems.
-AI-grounded search vs raw Google SERP.
-This page covers feature, price, latency, MCP, and when to pick each — and when neither fits.
+Tavily and Serper solve different problems: AI-grounded search vs raw Google SERP.
+Feature, price, latency, MCP, and when to pick each — or neither.

 Tavily for AI agents that need clean grounded answers.
 Serper for raw SERP data with the lowest latency. fastCRW (OSS) is the third option for teams that want self-host.